Dragon-0609/Yuki-Theme/README.md

 If you use program version, you can change color syntax of the IDE, but it has limitations:

-- [ ] Can't set background image
+- [ ] Can set background image
-- [ ] Can't change color of some UI parts
+- [ ] Can change color of some UI parts
-- [ ] You have to restart PascalABC.NET to change theme
+- [x] You have to restart PascalABC.NET to change theme

 `Plugin` version:
 - [x] Can set background image